-The strategic communication [online] major prepares graduates for professional success by studying contemporary issues at the intersection of advertising, public relations and digital communication.
-The curriculum is designed to develop skills related to strategic communication and the development of data-driven strategic planning to manage organizational relationships with stakeholders and to create effective messages for organizational success.
+The strategic communication [online] major prepares graduates to manage the communication functions of businesses.
+The major emphasizes concepts and principles necessary for organizations to thrive.
+The curriculum is designed to develop skills related to business communication and the development of data-driven strategic planning to manage organizational relationships with stakeholders and to create effective messages for internal and external audiences.

-The program integrates theoretical perspectives on strategic communication with practical project-based approaches leading to creative strategic problem solving.
-Students develop an understanding of data analytics, business acumen and ethical decision-making to position them for success in the ever-changing industry that is strategic communication.
+The program integrates theoretical perspectives on organizational communication and strategic communication with practical project-based approaches leading to creative strategic problem solving.
+Students develop an understanding of data analytics, management communication, business acumen and ethical decision-making to position them for success in the ever-changing professional landscape.